olanrewaju-M-Yusuf/cyberdefender/Getting-started.md

 ## Repository structure

  - `build/`
-     - `dev/` - This will be populated with an uncompressed development build of CyberChef by running the `grunt dev` command.
      - `prod/` - This folder contains the most recently built production version of CyberChef including the inline version.
 It is populated by running `grunt prod`.
-     - `node/` - Populated with the packaged NodeJS version of CyberChef by running the `grunt node` command.
  - `src/`
      - `core/` - Core CyberChef files that make up the heart of the application
          - `config/` - Files specifying the operation configurations